 Every day the group of 28 volunteers began its colorful journey exchanging Jambo greetings with the kids who waited along the road just to meet us.
 Some even grabbed our hands and walked with us for a while before turning back home.
 Elderly were greeted with Shikamoo!
 Respect is given and earned.

-At the construction site, sounds ended up being muffled by all the shoveling, loading and unloading of rocks, brick moving and cement mixing.
+At the construction site, sounds were muffled by all the shoveling, loading and unloading of rocks, brick moving and cement mixing.
 Villagers, teachers and volunteers working side by side, getting their hands dirty and learning from each other.
 Well done.
 Unafanya vizuri!